The Brag Media

 • Updates to an article within the piece or via a new article, as new information comes to light

-Complaints and corrections can be made to [email protected]
+Complaints and corrections can be made to [email protected].

 Division Between Business and Editorial

-While The Brag Media is funded by commercial partnerships and advertiser-funded business models, our initial allegiance is to our readers and the general public interest.
+While The Brag Media is supported by commercial partnerships and advertiser-funded business models, our initial allegiance is to our readers and the general public interest.
 Therefore, despite our commercial models, we would never prevent a story that is of public interest and that we know will resonate with our readers, from being published.

 Our branded content ties in seamlessly with the rest of the content across The Brag Media’s publications.
 This is because it is largely created by the same content creators.
 The Brag Media does not have native content writers and non-native content writers, our core editorial team often contributes to brand-funded content.